|Nutritional Guidelines (per serving)|

 In a large skillet or saucepan, cook bacon until crispy.
 Remove bacon to paper towels; crumble.

-Pour off grease in the skillet, leaving about 1 or 2 teaspoons.
+Pour off the grease in the skillet, leaving about 1 or 2 teaspoons.
 Add 2 tablespoons of butter to the skillet and cook the chicken over medium-low heat until cooked through.
 Add green onions and cook for 1 minute longer.

 Add flour and stir until blended into the fat.
 Gradually stir in the milk, cooking and stirring until slightly thickened.
 Stir in salt, pepper, and thyme.
 Add the cheeses and thawed peas, along with crumbled bacon.